 The Dyson V10 MotorHead is the cheapest option of all the variants in the V10 line.
-It has the same motor and battery as the other models but it has the smaller dust cup – almost half less.
-However, it has the least amount of tools of all the V10 variants so it does not have as much versatility.
+It has the same motor and battery as the other models but with a smaller dust cup – almost half less.
+It also has the least amount of tools of all the V10 variants so it does not have as much versatility.
 It does have the direct drive cleaning head that works well on carpet.
 This vacuum will be suitable inside smaller homes with carpet.

 Other big name brands like Shark and Bissell have blatantly copied the design from Dyson.

 What I’m talking about is a vacuum where the motor and bin sits on top, with a removable wand and the main cleaning tool that will clean floors.